 I picked up this sweater for $7.75 in about 10 minutes.
 This Goodwill was a bit pricey, I am sure you can find one for less.

 First, I scanned the sweaters looking for interesting arms.
 I found 3 I liked.
-I then tried the arm on over my leg to insure the arm was wide enough and yes, the people working in the store were a bit confused!
+I then tried the arm on over my leg to ensure the arm was wide enough and yes, the people working in the store were a bit confused!
 I decided on a pattern that worked with colors in my closet and was out the door!

 - Hem the raw edge using a sewing machine zig-zag stitch to prevent unraveling.